 - Report 2: The Cost of Living: Access to Health for Migrant Workers in the Gulf

 The Vital Signs Partnership includes, alongside FairSquare, the Center for Migrant Advocacy in the Philippines, the Law and Policy Forum for Social Justice in Nepal, Justice Project Pakistan, and the Refugee and Migratory Movements Research Unit in Bangladesh.
 Supporting organisations include Migrant-Rights.org, which documents migrant workers abuses within the GCC, and Migrant Forum Asia.

-The economies of the six Gulf states of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the UAE (the “GCC states”) are highly dependent on low-paid migrant workers from Asian states.
-These workers sustain a wide range of sectors, from domestic service, to hospitality, to construction.
-2017 World Bank data suggested that there are more than 18 million nationals of Bangladesh, India, Nepal, Pakistan, the Philippines in the GCC states, with India accounting for nearly half of these.
+The economies of the six oil-rich Gulf states of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates (UAE) are highly dependent on low-paid migrant workers, who sustain a wide range of sectors, from domestic service, to hospitality, to construction.

 For more information on Vital Signs, please contact FairSquare.